georgematheos/vs-app-backend/api.md

   * `firstName`
   * `middleName`
   * `lastName`
-  * `dormitory`: The host’s dormitory (where the Vs are occurring).
+  * `dormitory`: The host's dormitory (where the Vs are occurring).
   * `gender`
   * `graduationYear`: The year the student is scheduled to graduate Exeter.
-  * `roomNumber`: The host’s room number (where the Vs are occurring)
+  * `roomNumber`: The host's room number (where the Vs are occurring)
 * `visitors`: An array of user objects for each visitor.
 Each object includes all the same fields as a host object except for `roomNumber`.
 Each object also includes the following additional fields:
   * `timeJoinedVs`: The time when this visitor joined the Vs session (in the form of an ISO date)
   * `timeLeftVs`: The time when this visitor left the Vs session (in the form of an ISO date).
-If they haven’t left, this field will be null.
+If they haven't left, this field will be null.
-  * `approvedVisitor`: Whether this student is an approved visitor of the host’s (a boolean value).
+  * `approvedVisitor`: Whether this student is an approved visitor of the host's (a boolean value).
 * `startTime`: The time when the Vs session started (ie. when the first visitor joined Vs) (in the form of an ISO date)
-* `endTime`: The time when the Vs session ended (ie. when the last visitor left Vs) (in the form of an ISO date) (If the Vs haven’t ended, this will be null).
+* `endTime`: The time when the Vs session ended (ie. when the last visitor left Vs) (in the form of an ISO date) (If the Vs haven't ended, this will be null).
 - `ongoing`: A boolean.
 True if the Vs are currently occurring, false otherwise.

 It is worth clarifying what the term “Vs session” refers to.
-A Vs session is a continuous, uninterrupted period during which Vs are occurring in an individual’s room.
+A Vs session is a continuous, uninterrupted period during which Vs are occurring in an individual's room.
 The same visitor does not have to be getting Vs for the whole time, as long as (an)other visitor(s) joins the Vs before the first visitor leaves.
 The Vs session ends once all visitors have left the room, and at that point, a new Vs session begins the next time a visitor begins to get Vs in the room.

 ---